Chenerywoman/BE-PT-Project-Spelling-Bee/README.md

 The tests use mocha, chai & supertest.

 The main.spec.js has one main 'API endpoints' describe block which contains 4 further describe blocks for each of years, categories, words, prefixes, suffixes, medials & freestyle.
-It exhaustively tests all the endpoints for their respective GET, PUT, POST & DELETE requests.
+It tests all the endpoints for their respective GET, PUT, POST & DELETE requests.
 It also tests error-handling for each route.

 ## Built With
 Node: version 9.9.0